Tulansh/Automation/README.md

-This is my practice repo for understanding test
+This is my practice repo for understanding test1